arangodb/docs-hugo/site/content/3.12/arangograph/oasisctl/wait/_index.md

 ---
-layout: default
-description: Description of the oasisctl wait command
 title: Oasisctl Wait
 menuTitle: Wait
-weight: 5
+weight: 155
+description: >-
+  Description of the oasisctl wait command
+archetype: chapter
 ---
+Wait for a status change

 ## Synopsis

 Wait for a status change

 ```